 Specifically we work in the following areas (click on each for more information)

 There are numerous benefits to becoming a member of the CHS Alliance.
 Becoming part of a community of organisations putting the voices of affected populations at the heart of what they do means that your organisation will be joining a global movement calling for improvements in quality, accountability and people management.
+Verifying your performance against the Core Humanitarian Standard through the use of our verification tools will also allow to identify weaknesses and strengths in the way you align your work with the CHS, and improve the quality and accountability of your programmes.
 For more about membership benefits, please visit our benefits of membership page.

 Alliance membership is open to any organisation working on issues relating to humanitarian or development work.
 A full list of eligibility criteria can be found on our pages regarding full and associate membership.